 In 1992, Bell & Ross launched its first watch: an airplane cockpit-inspired timepiece.
 Eleven years earlier, Seiko unveiled the Cockpit 2628-0040, born within their Silverwave collection (a Seikomatic and Sportsmatic sub-brand).
 The similarities are striking, yes?
-Let’s take a closer look . . .
+The photo above comes courtesy @cedlamontre.
+Let’s take a closer look with some other shots . . .

 The Silverwave Cockpit’s face is secured by four mounting screws.
 Its black rubberised finish pays homage to the finish used on aircraft cockpit dials to reduce reflection.